cvxgrp/optimal-pricing/README.md

 ## Results in manuscript

-To reproduce the figures from the manuscript, run
+To reproduce the figures in the manuscript, run:

 ```bash
 python figure2.py
 python figure3.py
 ```

-## Dependencies

-- Python 3.12
-- NumPy
-- SciPy
-- CVXPY
-- Matplotlib (for figure generation)